Textualize/rich/.github/pull_request_template.md

 ## Checklist

 - [ ] I've run the latest [black](https://github.com/psf/black) with default args on new code.
-- [ ] I've updated CHANGELOG.md and CONTRIBUTORS.md where appropriate (see not about typos above).
+- [ ] I've updated CHANGELOG.md and CONTRIBUTORS.md where appropriate (see note about typos above).
 - [ ] I've added tests for new code.
 - [ ] I accept that @willmcgugan may be pedantic in the code review.